rackerlabs/technical-blog/_posts/2019-04-30-cloud-for-customer-integration-with-outlook.md

 categories:
     - General
 metaTitle: "Cloud for Customer integration with Outlook"
-metaDescription: "This blog covers the Outlook add-in feature and discusses step-by-step instructions to integrate Outlook with C4C."
+metaDescription: "This blog covers the Outlook add-in feature and discusses step-by-step instructions to integrate Outlook with SAP Cloud for Customer (C4C)."
 ogTitle: "Cloud for Customer integration with Outlook"
-ogDescription: "This blog covers the Outlook add-in feature and discusses step-by-step instructions to integrate Outlook with C4C."
+ogDescription: "This blog covers the Outlook add-in feature and discusses step-by-step instructions to integrate Outlook with SAP Cloud for Customer (C4C)."
 ---

 SAP&reg; Hybris Cloud for Customer (C4C) is a cloud-based solution for effectively managing customer sales, customer service, marketing activities, and customer relationships.
-SAP C4C is a software-service platform (SaaS) for sales and services.
+SAP C4C is a Software as a Service (SaaS) platform for sales and services.

 <!-- more -->

-C4C includes out-of-the-box integration with the Microsoft&reg; Outlook&reg;
+C4C includes out-of-the-box integration with Microsoft&reg; Outlook&reg;,
-application, which helps business users to manage contacts and email activities to synchronize from Outlook.
+which helps business users to manage contacts and email activities to synchronize from Outlook.

 This blog covers the Outlook add-in feature and discusses step-by-step instructions to integrate Outlook with C4C.
 The add-in is available in the download link of the C4C application.

-**Note:** This add-in is available for only the Outlook client.
+**Note:** This add-in is available for the Outlook client only.
 Default add-ins are available in C4C, based on the client's requirements.